carpentriesoffline/offlinedatasci/paper.md

 Rstudio.
 Obtaining up-to-date software installers for all operating systems students are likely to use requires automating the download of the installer for the most recent version of the software for each operating system.
-We accomplish this by parsing the html from the relevant installer download pages, for R (https://cran.r-project.org/),
+We accomplish this by parsing the HTML from the relevant installer download pages, for R (https://cran.r-project.org/),
 Python